SergiiGlad/Jenkins/README.md

 Jenkins is an automation tool written in Java with built-in plugins for continuous integration tasks.
 It is used to continuously build and test projects making it easier to integrate the changing codes to it.

+Jenkins takes care of the rest of the process of build, deployment, testing, and analysis by automating it.

+Provides great collaboration between development and operations team, making it into a single DevOps team

 https://opensource.com/article/18/8/devops-jenkins-2

 One of the key ideas of DevOps is infrastructure-as-code—having the infrastructure for your delivery/deployment pipeline expressed in code—just as the products that flow it.